-The climate crisis is one of the greatest human rights challenges of our time.
+The climate crisis is the greatest human rights challenge of our time.
 It affects many human rights, including the right to life, health, food, water, housing, security and the rights of Indigenous peoples.
 While all of us are affected by climate change, poorer countries and disadvantaged communities that have done the least to cause climate change will be hit the hardest.
 Climate change compounds and magnifies existing inequalities, and its effects will continue to grow and worsen over time, creating ruin for current and future generations.
-This is why the failure of governments to act on climate change in the face of overwhelming scientific evidence may well be the biggest inter-generational human rights violation in history.
+This is why the failure of governments to act on climate change in the face of overwhelming scientific evidence may well be the biggest intergenerational human rights violation in history.

 What should governments be doing?

 States have an obligation to protect human rights, including from harms caused by climate change.